All of Us: Cast changes

 In June 2005, Elise Neal, who portrayed Tia Jewel, announced that she would not be returning for the third season of the series, claiming that marital issues between Will Smith and Jada Pinkett-Smith were negatively impacting the show's work environment.
 In August 2005, Terri J. Vaughn who played Jonelle Abrahams, and James Vincent, who played Turtle, also announced they would not be returning to the series due to contract issues.

 In November 2005, Terri J. Vaughn returned to play Jonelle in a guest appearance for the third season's two-part episodes, titled "Legal Affairs".
-James Vincent returned to play Turtle in a guest appearance in the third 0eason episode "Creeping with the Enemy".
+James Vincent returned to play Turtle in a guest appearance in the third season episode "Creeping with the Enemy".

 Cancellation

-On May 15, 2007, The CW canceled All of Us, along with many other programs that originated from UPN and the WB.
+On May 15, 2007, The CW canceled All of Us, along with many other programs that originated from UPN and The WB.

 Broadcast

 First run

 All of Us debuted on UPN on September 16, 2003.
 The series aired on Tuesdays at 8:30 PM (EST) for its first season.
 The second season aired on Tuesday nights at 8:00 PM and was paired up with fellow UPN sitcom Eve.

 For its third season, UPN moved the series to Mondays at 8:30 PM (EST) airing after One on One.
-After three seasons of average ratings, and with the fall 2006 launch of The CW necessitating the cancellations of many of UPN and The WB's lower-rated programs, All of Us was slated to be cancelled after the 2005-2006 television season.
-However, after Duane Martin voiced his concerns, the series was saved at the last minute and placed on The CW's Fall 2006 lineup, airing on Sundays at 7:30 PM (EST) after Everybody Hates Chris.
+After three seasons of average ratings, and with the fall 2006 launch of The CW necessitating the cancellations of many of UPN and The WB's lower-rated programs, All of Us was slated to be cancelled after the 2005–2006 television season.
+However, the series was saved at the last minute and placed on The CW's fall 2006 lineup, airing on Sundays at 7:30 PM (EST) after Everybody Hates Chris.

 Due to lackluster ratings, the show returned to its former slot on Monday nights on October 16, 2006.
 During its single season on The CW, All of Us averaged around 2.74 million viewers per week.
 All of Us finished the season at #140 in the ratings, surpassing only The Game, America's Next Top Model (encore presentations), and Runaway.

 Syndication and reruns

+In 2006, TV One began broadcasting the series as part of an agreement with Warner Bros.
+Domestic Cable Distribution.
+Along with Eve, All of Us marked the first time in which the channel acquired the rights for shows that were currently airing on network television.

 On September 24, 2007, The CW began airing reruns of All of Us as part of the network's daytime programming block.
 Reruns of the show aired weekdays at 3 p.m.
 EST, alongside What I Like About You and Reba, remaining until September 2008.
-It also aired in Australia on the Nine Network and in the United Kingdom.
+It also aired in Australia on the Nine Network and in the United Kingdom on Trouble.